ErSudhanshuShukla/Arduino-ESP-Projects/Arduino_Projects/Home_Automation/Humidity_Control_Fan/README.md

-# 💨 Humidity & Temperature Based Fan Control (Arduino)
+# 💨 Humidity & Temperature Based Fan Control

 This project automatically controls a fan using a relay module based on real-time humidity and temperature values measured by a DHT11 sensor.
 The system helps maintain comfortable environmental conditions by turning the fan ON/OFF based on predefined thresholds.